-In a downflow configured unit, the conditioned supply air discharges through the bottom of the unit into a raised floor or as an option, through the front and/or rear of the cabinet.
+In a downflow configured unit, the conditioned supply air discharges through the bottom of the unit into a raised floor.
 There are two basic return air distribution methods: top free return and top ducted return.
 (See Figure 9).

 The return air inlet is provided with a turned in flange on top of the unit for connection of ductwork (refer to the installation drawing provided with the unit).
 The connection of ductwork to the unit may be made with either pop rivets or self-tapping screws.